krbnite/krbnite.github.io/_posts/2018-01-29-Scraping-Instabilities.md

 of the expected data elements.

-For reasons like this, I've changed a lot of automated scripts, preferring available APIs over Selenium.
-Don't get me wrong: Selenium is a great tool, and excellent way to supplement the various APIs I now use.
+For reasons like this, I've changed a lot of automated scripts, preferring available APIs over Selenium/BeautifulSoup when available.
+Don't get me wrong: Selenium is a great tool, and excellent way to supplement the various
+APIs I now use.
 But the "stability" of your script is so dependent on little tweaks in the HTML, CSS, and JavaScript...